Why is this important?

 Who is eligible for financial help

 As a parent, you may be entitled to certain types of financial help, depending on your financial circumstances.
 In some circumstances, financial help will be dependent on whether your child is of compulsory school age.
-In other cases, it will depend on what type of school your child is attending.
+In other cases, it will depend on what type of school your child is attending, or where your child goes to school.

 Examples of financial help include: